 So, you’ve been at your job for a while and are looking to advance your career, but you aren’t sure of which steps to take next.
 Taking a leap to go for the next big promotion can be scary, but with the right plan of action, you might be able to ease some of those worries.

 Sometimes coming up with talking points for your interaction with your supervisor can be the hardest part.
 Hopefully, these five questions can help you restructure your goals and get you on track to advance your career!

 - “What are the biggest goals the company wants to accomplish this quarter?”

 Keep looking forward and try to stay as involved as you can.
 Make sure your supervisor knows that you’re invested in the company’s future and take active steps to gather information about the company’s goals.
-Prove that you can be an asset by setting
+Prove that you can be an asset by setting yourself up for success.

 - “I’m really passionate about____.
 Can I take the lead on this assignment?”